guenchi/loko/Documentation/roadmap.md

 One fairly good guideline when adding a feature to the core of Loko is that it should work more or less the same across all targets.

-* Easy compilation of user programs.
-Currently the only way to compile something with Loko is to modify the `compile-loko.sps` script.
-It would be better if normal R6RS programs could be compiled with something like `loko --compile script.sps`.

 * Separate compilation.
 As Loko and applications grow it will become untenable to compile whole programs in one pass.
 The psyntax library has hooks ready for saving compiled libraries.